tomjoht/documentation-theme-jekyll/index.md

 ## Page frontmatter

-When you write pages, include this same frontmatter in each page:
+When you write pages, include these same frontmatter keys with each page:

 ```yaml
 ---